 Risks and Opportunities of Corporate Decarbonization

 With the effects of climate change becoming more tangible, the world's economies have intensified their efforts for a transition away from fossil fuels.
 It remains an open question, however, whether greenhouse gas emissions will be curtailed sufficiently fast to avert a climate disaster.
 Professor Glenk studies the cost and speed of corporate decarbonization.
-Topics include the economics and management of corporate emissions, cost-efficient decarbonization pathways, and incentives for accelerated climate action.
+Topics include the accounting and economics of corporate emissions, cost-efficient decarbonization pathways, and incentives for accelerated climate action.
 Recent projects cover carbon-intensive sectors of the economy, including power generation, mobility, and industrial manufacturing.

 Journal Publications